 Akira fails.
 He dies in the aftermath of the final battle, and Ryo sadly recants his tale to Akira’s body without realizing he is dead.
 Once he realizes that the man who was his best friend, the man he fell in love with, is dead, he mourns his loss as an army of angels comes to exterminate the last of the demons from the earth.

-One could say it’s a bit of a happy ending because if the angels arrived to take out the demons, there might be some plan to revitalize the earth and humanity, but in the end it’s a very dim finale.
+One could say it’s a bit of a happy ending because, if the angels arrived to take out the demons, there might be some plan to revitalize the earth and humanity, but it’s still a very dim finale.

 I will say that Ryo’s reveal as Satan was really not what I expected at all.
 I always assumed he was taken over by Satan during the Black Sabbath, but he was actually Satan for his entire life.
 He assumed the identity of Ryo Asuka, who was the technical first victim of the demon apocalypse, and had his memories erased by one of his henchmen in order to truly immerse himself in humanity and understand them in order to fully defeat them.
 His falling in love with Akira is also what prevented him from getting killed by the demons on one occasion.